 - Gravity travels at the speed of light.

 - Gravity’s inverse square law states that the reach of gravitational attraction is technically infinite.

-- This invisible force works toward the earth’s center.
+- This invisible force works towards the earth’s center.

 - The strongest gravitational force in the entire universe is the one that works on black holes.

-- Most of the people confuse gravity and weight with each other but both are completely different.
+- Most people confuse gravity and weight with each other but both are completely different.

 - On earth, gravity is actually different on the basis of your location on the planet.

 - Mountains cannot be taller than 49,213 feet on earth because of the gravitational force.

 - Astronauts do not consume soda or carbonated drinks in space because there is no gravity to separate the liquid and gas.

 Cite This Page